drrb/gitsu/usage/index.md

 ### Scopes

 Gitsu supports Git's configuration scopes: local (current repository), global (current OS user), and system (everyone on the system).
-As in Git, if you don't specify a scope, local scope is assumed.
+As with Git, if you don't specify a scope, local scope is assumed.

 To change the user for a specific scope